 - Substrate – Activ Betta Gems Live Gravel

-- A single Betta of your choice – Once the tank is cycled!
+- A single Male Betta of your choice – Once the tank is cycled!

 There are some incredible books available about Bettas that go beyond the scope of this blog post.
 I would encourage you to look into these books and purchase them if you are serious about taking your Betta Fish keeping to another level.

 The Betta Bible is the source when it comes to knowledge about Betta Keeping.
 It is an expensive book, but well worth it.
-It is loaded with detailed and expert level information.
-It has information about genetics of Bettas, breeding, and history of the Bettas in our hobby.
-It is loaded with over 150 pictures of various types of Bettas and the style of writing is very down to earth.
+It is loaded with detailed and expert-level information.
+It has information about the genetics of Bettas, breeding, and the history of the Bettas in our hobby.
+It is loaded with over 150 pictures of various types of Bettas and the style of writing is very down-to-earth.

 Written by Dr. Brammah, this book has been known in the hobby as the book of all books.
 It’s a must-buy in my opinion.
 The kindle version is a steal at the price if you can get that.
 It is everything you would want to know and more about Bettas jammed packed into 300 pages.